belgif/thematic/URI/iceg_uri_standard_draft.md

 In the digital society, it is expected from governments to disclose databases with public sector information over the web between governments and third parties following a widely supported methodology.
 To ensure structured and identifiable processes, for both computer, machines and humans, URIs provide a solution.
-To ensure a common understanding, we will first clarify the following concepts:
-_resource_, _domain name_, _namespace_ and _URIs_.
-Furthermore, this document describes the minimum requirements a persistent URI should comply with in order to be resolvable by the World Wide Web (=web).
-In this way, it will work anywhere in the world.

 Note that there are no language or content guidelines to which the terms, as part of the URI, must comply.
 Every public service or organisation is free to develop a policy according to their own needs, to develop agreements and document these.